 For each category (e.g. “county’, “district”) for the country in the ISO XML file:

 Generate an Individual of class GeographicRegionKind.
-The URI is the English name of the category converted to Camel Case and appended to the URI of the country-specific ontology
+The URI is the (numeric) id property of the category and appended to the URI of the country-specific ontology with a suffix of “-RegionKind”

+Create a rdfs:label for each category-name which uses (via language code) a language marked as administrative.

 For each subdivision in the ISO XML file

 Generate an individual of class CountrySubdivision.
-The URI is the English name of the subdivision converted to Camel Case and appended to the URI of the country-specific ontology.
+The URI is the code of the subdivision (the 2 character language code followed by hyphen and a region code e.g. US-TX) appended to the URI of the country-specific ontology with a suffix of “-Subdivision”.
 The following overrides are required to ensure uniqueness, where a country has subdivisions with the same name at different levels.
 The following list the code and the actual name used:

 AZ-SA Ski-Municipality